How Do You Form The Conditional Tense In Spanish

 Practice Regularly

-For example, try conjugating a variety of verbs in the conditional tense and creating sentences using these conjugations.
+To give you an idea, try conjugating a variety of verbs in the conditional tense and creating sentences using these conjugations.
 Write about hypothetical situations, make polite requests, or speculate on past events.
 The more you practice, the more natural and intuitive the conditional tense will become.

 Focus on Irregular Verbs